American Folksongs & Ballads

 The climax of Robert Altman's 2006 film A Prairie Home Companion is Lindsay Lohan's rendition of the song with quasi-improvisatory lyrics by Garrison Keillor.

 The tune is often used for comic effect in animated cartoon shorts, such as the 1932 Disney cartoon The Klondike Kid (starring Mickey Mouse) and various ones produced by Warner Bros. or MGM in the 1940s and 1950s, as a theme or leitmotif for a meretricious or zaftig woman.
 The song was the basis of a 1951 UPA cartoon Rooty Toot Toot, directed by John Hubley.
 It was nominated for an Academy Award for Best Short Subject.
+A comedic live action usage comes in the blaxploitation film Petey Wheatstraw where a woman auditions by singing the song off-key, prompting a crude reply from Petey.

 The song's intro is featured in the 1929 film Weary River.
 It is sung by the main character Jerry Larrabee played by Richard Barthelmess.
 The character is a gangster reformed by music.
 Weary River costars Betty Compson, who played Alice Gray, the faithful sweetheart of Larrabee, who did not like him singing Frankie and Johnny.
 A remarkable feature of this film is part silent film and part talkie.
 The film which was directed by Frank Lloyd, who was nominated for an Academy Award for Best Directing.